GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 }
 ```

+Please notice that not all blocks of type `core/heading` have been included: Those which are nested under `core/column` have been excluded, as there is no way to reach them (since blocks `core/columns` and `core/column` are themselves excluded).

 ### Inconveniences of field `blocks`

 Field `blocks` has the disadvantage that, in order to retrieve the whole block data contained in the custom post, including the data for the inner blocks, and their own inner blocks, and so on, we must know how many nested block levels there are, and reflect that information in the query.